 Run a Kubernetes Cluster on Spot Instances in 4 Steps

-In this tutorial, you will learn how to run your Kubernetes cluster on Amazon EC2 Spot instances, using the Elastigroup Managed Container Service (MCS) creation wizard.
+In this tutorial, you will learn how to run your Kubernetes cluster on Amazon EC2 Spot instances, using Elastigroup.

-Elastigroup MCS lets you run Kubernetes clusters on Spot instances, without having to manage the underlying servers.
+Elastigroup lets you run Kubernetes clusters on Spot instances, without having to manage the underlying servers.

-Containerized applications in general, and Kubernetes services in particular, are fault tolerant by nature, making them ideal candidates for Spot Instances.
+Containerized applications in general and Kubernetes services, in particular, are fault tolerant by nature, making them ideal candidates for Spot Instances.
 With Spot Instances, you can achieve substantial cost savings (up to 90%) without compromising on performance or availability.
-And with Spotinst MCS, there is no need to provision, manage or scale instances – we take care of all that for you.
+And with Elastigroup, there is no need to provision, manage or scale instances – we take care of all that for you.

 You are now minutes away from running your Kubernetes cluster on Spot Instances.
 Let’s get started!